ai-hero-dev/ai-hero/examples/vercel-ai-sdk/12-analyze-pdfs/article.md

 ) => {
   await generateObject({
     model,
-    system:
+    system: prompt`
-      `You will receive an invoice. ` +
+      You will receive an invoice.
-      `Please extract the data from the invoice.`, schema,
+      Please extract the data from the invoice.
+    `,
+    schema,
   });
 };